nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ## Server Code 2

-### Description
+### SetWaitPort

 We send this to the server to indicate the port number that we listen on (2234 by default).

-If this value is set to zero, or the message is not sent upon login (which defaults the listen port to 0), remote clients handling a `ConnectToPeer` message (code 18) will fail to properly purge the request.
+If this value is set to zero, or the message is not sent upon login (which defaults the listen port to 0), remote clients handling a [ConnectToPeer](#server-code-18) message will fail to properly purge the request.
 Confirmed in SoulseekQt 2020.3.12, but probably impacts most or all other versions.

-### Function Names

-  - Nicotine+: SetWaitPort

-### Data Order
+#### Data Order

   - Send
     1.  **uint32** <ins>port</ins>